-LifeSpire shall furnish, at no additional cost to the Resident, the following services under either the Life-Care

-Agreement or the Fee for Service Agreement at The Chesapeake:
+LifeSpire shall furnish, at no additional cost to the Resident, the following services under either the Life-Care Agreement or the Fee for Service Agreement at The Glebe:

-- 1. Living accommodations in the Community in a one or two bedroom apartment or a two bedroom cottage.
-An Emergency Call System is provided in each residence with response from the community's nursing personnel. - 2.
-Residents have access to a "your plate of choice" Meal Program that equates to one meal per day.
-Special diets will be provided when requested by authorized staff.
-If a Resident resides in Assisted Living, Memory Support, or the Health Care Center, three meals per day will be provided, two at an additional charge under the Life-Care Agreement.
-(Section III:F.1.) - 3.
-Utilities, including electricity, basic cable TV, telephone, heat, water, air conditioning, sewer services, and trash removal.
-The Resident is responsible for charges for internet access.
-The community provides Wi-Fi internet access in main common areas. - 4.
-Insurance of the Community against all reasonable losses and liabilities, other than personal liability and personal property owned by the Resident. - 5.
-Personnel on duty 24-hours per day to protect the property and interests of the Residents and of the Community. - 6.
-Lighted off-street parking for Residents and guests. - 7.
-Maintenance of residences, common areas, and all Community-owned items.
-This also includes upkeep of the grounds and other maintenance and housekeeping functions. - 8.
-The Community provides transportation in the Newport News area for the Resident on a regularly scheduled basis, subject to the policies of the Community, and transportation to local doctor and medical

-- appointments without additional charge.
-An additional charge may be made for transportation for special, personal, and group trips. - 9.
+1. Living accommodations in the Community in a one or two bedroom apartment or a two-bedroom cottage.

+- 2. An Emergency Call System provided in each residence with response from the Community's nursing personnel. - 3.
+The meal plan is your plate of choice meal program.
+Special diets are available when authorized by staff.
+If a Resident resides in Assisted Living or the Health Care Center, three meals per day will also be provided.
+There will be an additional charge for the additional two meals daily and ancillary charges only under the Life-Care Agreement. - 4.
+Utilities, including electricity, heat, water, air conditioning, sewer services, trash removal, and basic cable for apartment and cottage residents.
+The Resident is responsible for charges for extended cable service.
+The community provides Wi-Fi internet access in main common areas. - 5.
+Insurance of the Community against all reasonable losses and liabilities, other than personal liability and personal property owned by the Resident. - 6.
+Personnel on duty 24-hours per day to protect the property and interests of the Residents and of the Community. - 7.
+Lighted off-street parking for Residents and guests. - 8.
+Maintenance of common areas, residences, and all Community-owned items in the residences.
+This also includes upkeep of the grounds and other custodial functions. - 9.
+The Community provides scheduled local transportation in the Roanoke area and contiguous counties or municipalities within 15 aerial miles of the community for the Resident on a regular basis, and transportation to local doctor and medical appointments without additional charge when scheduled through the Community's Clinic.
+An additional charge may be made for transportation for special, personal, and group trips. - 10.
+The Community maintains the Residence by providing bi-monthly (every two weeks) housekeeping services including vacuum, dusting, cleaning of bath(s) and kitchen, and trash removal.
+Additional housekeeping may be scheduled at the request and expense of the Resident. - 11.
 The Community provides washers and dryers in the Residence.
-(Bed and bath linens will be provided for residents in Assisted Living and Heath Care Center.) - 10.
-Use and quite enjoyment of all Community and common areas, plus participation in all Community-planned religious and social activities and events, as desired.
-Craft and hobby opportunities, library facilities, and other activities as scheduled.
-The Community may require room rental fees, admission charges or supply fees for participation in certain activities and events. - 11.
-Residents are entitled to Assisted Living, Memory Support, and Health Care services, if the Community determines that the Resident requires these levels of care.
-A daily rate is charged for these services under the Fee for Service Agreement. - 12.
-24 hour access to indoor pool, fitness facilities, and group fitness instruction. - 13.
-On site banking, use of private dining, community rooms, lifelong learning, dog walk, community garden, bee keeping, and putting greens.
+(Bed and bath linens will be provided for residents in Assisted Living and the Health Care Center). - 12.
+Use and quite enjoyment of all Community and common areas, plus participation in all, wellness Community-planned religious and social activities and events, as desired.
+Craft and hobby opportunities, library, and other activities as scheduled. - 13.
+Residents are entitled to both Assisted Living and Health Care services, if the Community determines that the Resident requires these levels of care. - 14.
+24 hour access to indoor pool, fitness facilities, and group fitness instruction. - 15.
+On site banking. - 16.
+Use of private dining, community rooms, life long earning, dog walk, community garden, bee keeping, and putting greens.

-ADDITIONAL AVAILABLE SERVICES (Requiring Extra Charges) Additional services are available to the Resident which are not covered in the Life-Care Agreement and the Fee for Service Agreement which require a separate and additional charge.
+ADDITIONAL AVAILABLE SERVICES (Requiring Extra Charges)

+Additional services are available to the Resident, which are not covered in the Life-Care Agreement and

+Fee for Service Agreement which requires a separate and additional charge.
 These include, but are not limited to, the following: